abogutalan/abogutalan/README.md

 ### About Me 🚀

 I am a coder who loves to think solutions out of thin air.
-I’m passionate about Artificial Intelligence, Web 3.0 and Blockchain technologies.
+I’m passionate about Artificial Intelligence and Machine Learning.

 - ⚡ Fun fact: I love playing chess.
 So if you up for a game send me a request at <a href="https://www.chess.com/member/abogutalan" target="_blank">abogutalan</a>.